Hyperactive Learning (HAL) for Data-Driven Interatomic Potentials: Results and Discussion

 \subsection{AlSi10}

 This section outlines the general HAL protocol for building training databases for alloys and demonstrates how an AlSi10 linear ACE model is built from scratch in an automated fashion.
 By using the relative force error estimate $f_{i}$ previously discussed as a stopping criterion to trigger ab initio evaluations it will be shown how an ACE model is created for AlSi10 using HAL.
 The HAL generated ACE model will be able to accurately model the liquid-solid phase transition and predict its melting temperature with excellent accuracy.
-The ACE models used in this section contained basis functions upto $\nu=2$ and polynomial degree 13 as well as an outer cutoff 5.5 \si{\angstrom}.
+The ACE models used in this section contained basis functions \mse{\remove{upto}up to correlation order} $\nu=2$ and polynomial degree 13 as well as an outer cutoff 5.5 \si{\angstrom}.
 The ACE inner cutoff was set to 1.5 \si{\angstrom} during the HAL stage of collecting data and moved towards the closest interatomic distance once all training data had been generated.
 An auxiliary pair potential $V_{2}$ added to aid stability also added to the basis including functions up to polynomial degree 13 and an outer cutoff of 6.0 \si{\angstrom}.
-The weights for the energy $w_{E}$, forces $w_{F}$ and virials $w_{V}$ were set to 15.0/1.0/1.0.
+The weights for the energy $w_{E}$, forces $w_{F}$ and virials $w_{V}$ were set to \mse{\remove{15.0/1.0/1.0}15.0, 1.0, 1.0, respectively}.

-The HAL procedure of building ACE models for alloys first creates a random alloy database, before melting the alloy configurations and generating a liquid alloy database.
-The solid and liquid databases are afterwards combined in order to create a model accurately described both phases.
-Building the random alloy training database starts off by first creating a small initial random alloy database from which HAL dynamics is started.
-This initial random alloy database was formed of 32-atom FCC lattice configurations populated with 29 Al and 3 Si atoms, equivalent to 9.7 weight percent Si.
-The initial random alloy starting database contained 10 configurations with lattice constants ranging from 3.80 \si{\angstrom} to 4.04 \si{\angstrom} evaluated using DFT.
-The main parameters chosen for the DFT calculations in this section for CASTEP \cite{CASTEP} are as follows: plane-wave cutoff 300 eV, kpoint spacing 0.04 \si{\angstrom}$^{-1}$, 0.1 eV smearing, Pulay density mixing scheme and finite basis correction.
+The HAL procedure of building ACE models for alloys starts by creating set of a random crystal structures manually, from which a random alloy and liquid alloy training database are built in an iterative fashion.
+Once sufficient data for both phases has been collected, the HAL solid and liquid databases are afterwards combined in order to create a model \mse{that} accurately \mse{\remove{described}describes} both phases.
+The first step in the HAL protocol is the creation of a set of small initial random alloy database, which was formed of 32-atom FCC lattice configurations populated with 29 Al and 3 Si atoms, equivalent to 9.7 weight percent Si.
+This initial random alloy starting database contained 10 configurations with lattice constants ranging from 3.80 \si{\angstrom} to 4.04 \si{\angstrom} and was evaluated using CASTEP \cite{CASTEP} DFT.
+The main parameters chosen are as follows: plane-wave cutoff 300 eV, kpoint spacing 0.04 \si{\angstrom}$^{-1}$, 0.1 eV smearing, Pulay density mixing scheme and finite basis correction.